 Because negativity and positivity attract more of the same, it is easy to get locked into a life of misery or a life of joy.
 It depends on which path we choose to follow.
 If we wish to experience perfect freedom, endless growth, and joy, one thing is clear: we need to monitor our thoughts and think about what we are thinking about.

 I have also created a diagram of the entire process of how we create our lives with our thoughts.
 It is a visual presentation of this article and helps to clarify everything.
-The diagram is available at http://www.personal-development.com/chuckfiles/Self-Creation.gif.
+Part 2 of this article is here.